 Wildfires and Flooding

-Click on one of the five tabs below to retrieve more information about a particular burn scar from one of the five large fires to impact western Wyoming in 2012.
+Click on one of the six tabs below to retrieve more information about a particular burn scar from one of the five large fires to impact western Wyoming in 2012 or the Fairfield Hill Fire near Lander in 2013.
 Included with each tab view are several maps detailing direction of drainge, impacted creeks and lakes, and a general overview map.
 A wildfire-specific fact sheet and other important information for you to know is alos available on each page.

 What is a debris flow?

 How Can I Be Prepared?

 In the event of moderate to heavy rainfall, do not wait for a flash flood warning in order to take steps to protect life and property.
 Thunderstorms that develop over the burned area may begin to produce flash flooding and debris flows before a warning can be issued.
 If you are in an area vulnerable to flooding and debris flows, plan in advance and move away from the area.
 There may be very little time to react once the storms and rain start.

 How much rainfall is required to produce a flash flood after a wildfire?